-The BYU Police website has an online video that explains what to do in an active shooter situation in detail.
-To view this short video, please go to police. byu.edu and click on the "Shots Fired" icon on the Campus Safety section of the home page.
+The BYU Police website has an online video that explains in detail what to do in an active shooter situation.
+To view this short video, please go to assistancedsf and click on the "Shots Fired" icon on the Campus Safety section of the home page.

-Active Shooter
+20 to Ready Active Shooter

-For information on what to do during an active shooter incident you can watch a short video called "20 to Ready: Active Shooter" on the BYU Police website.
-To survive an active shooter incident, one must develop a survival mindset and a plan a course of action.
+For information on what to do during an active shooter incident, individuals can watch a short video called "20 to Ready: Active Shooter" on the BYU Police website.
+The video describes how to develop a survival mindset and a plan a course of action.
 A survival mindset is a protective shield with three components: awareness, preparation, and rehearsal.
-A course of action may include any or all of the following listed below.
+A course of action may include any or all of the following: